IndiaDeepLearningInitiative-IDLI/IndiaDeepLearningInitiative-IDLI.github.io/_upcomming/2017-02-22-Upcomming events.md

 title: upcoming event
 ---

-#### DeepLearning as OCR for decoding Indus Valley Manuscripts By Satish Palaniappan - Saturday, May 13 at 09:00 PM IST
+#### Trends of AI Research in India - By Neel Shah - Saturday, May 20 at 09:30 PM IST

-<p style="text-align: justify;">Of all the ancient inscriptions, the Indus script has long challenged epigraphists, inspite of the various advances in computing, computational epigraphy has not yet been applied to its fullest potential.
-The main bottleneck here is the lack of data that has to manually compiled into a corpus for the computers to read, this needs expert level knowledge and several months of effort, but Satish Palaniappan and Ronojoy Adhikari applied deep learning to reduce this into just few seconds and with no experts.
-They developed an OCR engine for the Indus script based on a deep learnt pipeline architecture to do this job for them.
+<p style="text-align: justify;">The goal of this talk is to showcase the results of a recently conducted data-driven study aimed at identifying trends in ongoing research at Indian universities and companies in the areas of AI, ML and DL.
+To put this in a global perspective, the data will be compared with their international counterparts and some surprising differences will be revealed.
+The talk will also provide a quick glimpse of the top Indian authors in the areas of AI, ML and DL and their internationally acclaimed research work.
 </p>
-<p style="text-align: justify;">Satish Palaniappan holds Bachelor's in Computer Science Engineering from SSN college of Engineering.
-He has interned at Language Technology Institute in CMU and in IMSC.
-He currently a Machine Learning engineer in Qube Cinema Technologies.
+<p style="text-align: justify;">Neel Shah graduated with B.E. and M.E. in Computer Science and Engineering from Parul Institute of Engineering and Technology, Vadodara, India in 2017.
+He is looking forward to join a Ph.D. program at Lakehead University, Thunderbay, Canada.
+He is currently working as a full-stack developer intern at datalog.ai.
+He has over two years of experience in data-analytics in the agriculture and dairy industries.
 </p>
 <p style="text-align: justify;">
 </p>